tausif-sama/Bangladesh_Team-Lazy-go/README.md

 - 2x MP1584 buck converters were used, one for powering all the 5v peripherals and on-board devices and the other one for providing 7.4v to the servo motor.
 - A MPU6050 was used to know the orientation of the robot in real-time.
 This data is later used to count laps.
 - A 3S 12.6V 1500mAh battery is powering this entire system.
 We're getting a runtime of average 3 hours.
++ Chassis

+    - We setteled on the YF Robot chassis because it provided a robust platform to work on and featured ackermann steering mechanism.
+We've deigned and 3D printed some parts which were required for the optimal operation of the robot.

 ----